shifty91/cactusinterfacing/README.rst

         - File::Path
         - File::Which
         - Getopt::Long
+        - Storable
+        - Tie::IxHash
-    - Boost Regex           (for perl like regex)
+    - Boost Regex           (for Perl like regex)
     - LibGeoDecomp, installed on your system
     - Cactus
-    - optionally astyle for formatting auto generated code
+    - optionally Artistic Style for formatting auto generated code

 Perl should be installed on most systems by default.
 The exporter and data dumper modules, too.